yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

         'XOR-MAPPED-ADDRESS': {
             'family': 'IPv4',
             'port': 54321,
-            'address': '203.0.113.45'  # ⚠️ YOUR REAL PUBLIC IP!
+            'address': '203.0.113.45'  # YOUR REAL PUBLIC IP!
         }
     }
 }
 ```

 **Why XOR-MAPPED-ADDRESS?**
-The IP address is XOR'ed with the magic cookie and transaction ID for **NAT compatibility**—some NAT devices incorrectly modify IP addresses in packet payloads, breaking STUN.
+The IP address is XOR'ed with the magic cookie and transaction ID for **NAT compatibility**.
+Some NAT devices incorrectly modify IP addresses in packet payloads, breaking STUN.
 XOR'ing obfuscates the IP, preventing NAT interference.

 **Public STUN Servers** (commonly used by browsers):